App version: 0.1.0

 Here are a few downsides that may be worth considering as you think about equipment financing:

-• Any additional liabilities required by the lender.
+• Additional liability.
 Depending on factors like the borrower’s credit history, lenders may have additional requirements for lending.
 In some cases lenders may require a personal guarantee, which means that the borrower is personally responsible for the loan should the business be unable to make payments.

 • Down payment.
 Some lenders may require a sizable down payment.

-• The term length in comparison to the typical equipment lifespan.
+• Term length.
 In some cases, borrowers may be making payments even after they are no longer using the equipment.
 Carefully weigh the term length in comparison with how long you anticipate using the equipment in question.

 Equipment Financing vs. Leasing